 My setup is quite simple: I just connect the Dragonfly Red straight to the USB OTG to Moto X and then plug my headphone into the former.
 The first test will be from Spotify 320 kbps.
 The Moto X seems to output at a fixed 96000hz as the logo is glowing magenta.

 (There are 4 different colours: Red- Standby, Green – 44100hz, Blue – 48000hz, Amber – 88200hz and Magenta – 96000hz.)

 Gentle Bones – Sixty Five, Run Tell Daddy

 Jay Chou and JJ Lin songs from their latest album

 Instantly, the Dragonfly Red sounds louder and fuller compared to the Moto X headphone jack.
 You can feel the background instruments are clearer and more pronounced.
 Vocals are enhanced in the way that you feel they are singing right in front of you.
-There are no distortions to be heard and during the silence, it is completely silence without any hiss or other digital noises.
-Safe to say, Audioquest is right in it’s claim that Dragonfly Red really does improve the sound quality and listening experiences even from 320kbps streamed music.
+There are no distortions to be heard and during the silence, it is completely silent without any hiss or other digital noises.
+Safe to say, Audioquest is right on its claim that Dragonfly Red really does improve the sound quality and listening experiences even from 320kbps streamed music.